srobin9/search_for_commerce/README.md

 ```
 (Alternatively, using `wget`: `wget -O merchant_center_products.json [URL]` )

-## 4. Load Data into BigQuery Tables
+## 5. Load Data into BigQuery Tables

 Use the downloaded JSON files to load data into your BigQuery tables.
 Each file will be loaded into a table named `products` within its respective dataset.
 The `--autodetect` flag will be used for schema detection.

-Replace `[YOUR_PROJECT_ID]` with your actual project ID.
+The commands use the set `$GCP_PROJECT_ID` environment variable.

 *   Load `merchant_center_products.json` into `merchant_center.products` table:
     ```bash
-    bq load --project_id=[YOUR_PROJECT_ID] \
+    bq load --project_id=$GCP_PROJECT_ID \
       --source_format=NEWLINE_DELIMITED_JSON \
       --autodetect \
       merchant_center.products \